 The first Chirp&Drift workshop took place on 27th May at RSPB reserve Leighton Moss, in collaboration with Sarah Hymas and Laurence Rose.
-We invited ‘family pairings’ of one adult to one child to take part and were greeted with a wonderful group of open, sharing and friendly creative participants at the stunningly beautiful Leighton Moss reserve, with the sun shining.
+We invited ‘family pairings’ of one adult to one child to take part, as we thought it would be apt to focus on the idea of ‘nesting’ and ‘families’ due to it being May time, and birds would be nesting.
+We were greeted with a wonderful group of open, sharing and friendly creative participants at the stunningly beautiful Leighton Moss reserve, with the sun shining.

 The day began with an inspiring walk around Leighton Moss with Laurence.
 We ascended the sky tower to look and listen to the surroundings… many many observations.
 Alongside watching birds close up through binoculars, we considered the many different types of habitat at Leighton Moss; watched the reeds moving in the wind, and took time to listen very closely and carefully to pick out the sound of sedge warblers, swifts, reed warblers, and the occasional honk from the geese.